seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Hath made me rig my navy; at whose burthen
 The anger'd ocean foams; with which I meant
 To scourge the ingratitude that despiteful Rome
-Cast on my noble father.
+Cast on my noble father. /

 **OCTAVIUS CAESAR**
-Take your time.
+/ Take your time.

 **MARK ANTONY**
 Thou canst not fear us, Pompey, with thy sails;
 We'll speak with thee at sea: at land, thou know'st
-How much we do o'er-count thee.
+How much we do o'er-count thee. /

 **POMPEY**
-At land, indeed,
+/ At land, indeed,
 Thou dost o'er-count me of my father's house:
 But, since the cuckoo builds not for himself,
-Remain in't as thou mayst.
+Remain in't as thou mayst. /

 **LEPIDUS**
-Be pleased to tell us--
+/ Be pleased to tell us--
 For this is from the present--how you take
-The offers we have sent you.
+The offers we've sent you. /

 **OCTAVIUS CAESAR**
-There's the point.
+/ There's the point.

 **MARK ANTONY**
 Which do not be entreated to, but weigh
-What it is worth embraced.
+What it is worth embraced. /

 **OCTAVIUS CAESAR**
-And what may follow,
+/ And what may follow,
-To try a larger fortune.
+To try a larger fortune. /

 **POMPEY**
-You have made me offer
+/ You've made me offer
 Of Sicily, Sardinia; and I must
 Rid all the sea of pirates; then, to send
 Measures of wheat to Rome; this 'greed upon
 To part with unhack'd edges, and bear back
-Our targes undinted.
+Our targes undinted. /

-**OCTAVIUS CAESAR** **MARK ANTONY** **LEPIDUS**
+**OCTAVIUS CAESAR & MARK ANTONY & LEPIDUS**
-That's our offer.
+/ That's our offer.

 **POMPEY**
 Know, then,